RedTopper/Midi-Factorio/README.md

 This means you can configure the sound and volume of each instrument rather than the sound and volume of arbitrary notes.
 However, it can mean the generated blueprints are bigger.

 In order to achieve the best compression, try splitting cords amung multiple instruments.
-In MuseScore, this would mean having a piano play a chord on 3 staves rathern than one.
+In MuseScore, this would mean having a piano play a chord on 3 staves rather than one.
 You can use ```edit > tools > explode``` to achieve this quickly.

 ### How to use this tool: